satyakaki/ansible_roles_lab/README.md

 once boxes are up, login to mgmt box ( controller ), to run ansible commands

-1. for the first time, you need to provide the password to setup password less login
+1. aunthenicate the servers

         * ssh-keyscan  mgmt lb web1 web2>>~vagrant/.ssh/known_hosts

-2. All the commands will be executed from /vagrant mount point in mgmt node
+2. All the commands will be executed from /vagrant mount point in mgmt node you may need to provide password for the firstime to setup ssh key and password less login

 	* ansible-playbook playbooks/ssh-key-playbook.yml -k ( **** password of vagrant )